Professional Indemnity Insurance

 How much professional indemnity cover do I need?

 While most professional indemnity insurance providers offer cover ranging from £50,000 to £5 million, how much cover you need is unique to you.
-Depending on the size and nature of your business, you will have different risks and circumstances to cover.
+You will have different risks and circumstances to cover, depending on the size and nature of your business.
 The larger the business you own, the greater the level of cover you may require.
-If you have large amounts of product stock, you may want to cover them in case of faults, whereas, if you’re providing financial services, the advice and guidance you offer will hold another type of value.
+If you have large amounts of product stock, you may want to cover them in case of faults.
+If you’re providing financial services, the advice and guidance you offer will hold another type of value.

 Some businesses will require you to have professional indemnity cover, so you should read your contract carefully to find out how much cover they will require you to have.